An Ethereum (ETH) whale is suddenly moving hundreds of millions of dollars worth of ETH as the smart contract platform dips below $2,000.

 Ethereum underwent an ecosystem upgrade on April 12th known as “Shapella,” which refers to the simultaneous improvements made on both Shanghai, the project’s execution layer, and Capella, the project’s consensus layer.
 The upgrade also allows validators to withdraw their staked ETH.

-At time of writing, Ethereum is trading for $1,946.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+At time of writing, Ethereum is trading for $1,946.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action